A BARD DAYS NIGHT

 He cleared his throat and stared at Xena.

-Sappho continued with a smirk.
-"Xena is going to be in charge from now on."
-She slapped Samth hard on the back, causing him to choke again.
-"You're going to do everything she tells you to do.
-You got that?"
-Sappho said, imitating Xena's deep, deadpan voice.
+Sappho continued with a smirk, "Xena is going to be in charge from now on."
+She slapped Samth hard on the back, causing him to choke again, "Youre going to do everything she tells you to do.
+Got that?"
+Sappho imitated Xenas deep, deadpan voice when she said that statement.
 Gabrielle laughed openly.

 "Er, right!"
 Gabrielle responded, not sure if that was the role she had intended to play.

-"Sappho," Samth said with a groan.
-"This is ridiculous!
-We have too many people following us around as it is."
+"Sappho!"
+Samth yelled, "this is ridiculous!
+We have too many people following us around as it is!"